A character is powerful. So powerful that his current weapon just won't do the job.

 - Power Rangers Lightspeed Rescue inverts this: the Titanium morpher is too powerful for regular humans.
 Ryan was raised by demons, but exactly how this enables his evidently-unaltered body to handle the morpher is still not clear.

 - In Power Rangers Wild Force, the Rangers gain twin Bear Zords, but their strength takes a toll on the Lion Zord that forms the core of the combined Megazord.
 They resolve this by getting the Gorilla Zord, which can be used in place of the Lion and has more brute force.
+They also rescue and recruit the Soul Bird, which increases the power of the Megazord itself, allowing the Lion to use the twin Bear Zords without over-straining itself.

 - Cú Chullain's strength was such that any normal weapon shattered from the force of his swings.
 He had to get a Full Potential Upgrade for his chariot for similar reasons.